dymmond/asyncmq/docs/en/docs/dashboard/index.md

 ## Embedding in Your ASGI App

 Because the dashboard relies on HTTP cookies to track flash messages and user state, you must add a SessionMiddleware.
-If you’re using FastAPI or Starlette, you can use starlette.middleware.sessions.SessionMiddleware, or thanks to the dashboard’s ASGI-agnostic design—any Lilya compatible middleware will do:
+If you're using FastAPI or Starlette, you can use starlette.middleware.sessions.SessionMiddleware, or thanks to the dashboard's ASGI-agnostic design—any Lilya compatible middleware will do:

 ### Esmerald